gnovikov/rna_seq_analysis/README.md

 * Open the generate_notebook.ipynb and run the cell by clicking Cells and Run Cells.
 (Notice that the filename provided is "sample_data.xlsx".
 You can edit the existing excel file or create a new file with the desired datasets information.
 You will need to change the filename in the script if using a new file).

 * The generated notebooks should appear in the current directory.
-The notebook are named in the following manner: Automated_Notebook_GSEnumber_platform.ipynb
+The notebooks are named in the following manner: Automated_Notebook_GSEnumber_platform.ipynb

 * If some of the widgets do not show up, click Cells and Run All to reload the cells.